jveilleux/FarmFreshWeb/README.md

 ### Frequently Asked Questions \(FAQs\):

-Browse these FAQs to find answers to some commonly asked questions from customers, producers and hubs .
+Browse these FAQs to find answers to some commonly asked questions from customers, producers and farmers markets .

 [CUSTOMER FAQS](/customer-faqs.md)